Best First Birthday Party on a Budget: 13 Ideas you need to know

 1. Skip the fancy birthday decorations

-This is money down the drain!
-You put them up for 1 day and then that’s it.
-They go into the trash.
+Think about it – you put them up for one day and then that’s it, and then they go into the trash.

 If you’re looking for something more classic, this burlap birthday banner has a nice rustic look.